chasegiunta/valet-issues/README.md

 - Running `pecl` should also be recognized (this is used for installing php extensions)

 - For imagemagick (imagick) to be installed & recognized:
+(If you just ran updates, first try `valet install`.
+If that fails, proceed)

 ```
 brew install autoconf pkg-config imagemagick
 mkdir /usr/local/lib/php/pecl  # If this dir doesn't exist it will cause pecl install to fail